stanwood/handbook/README.md

 We try to minimize the accounting overhead of traveling as much as possible.

-Because invoices for flights are issued to the travel - not the company - this creates an accounting nightmare.
+Because invoices for flights are issued to the traveler - not the company - this creates an accounting nightmare.

 The bank or credit card statement just says "123.24€ Lufthansa".
 Then the hunt for the receipts beginns.